erg0dic/anki/quotes_meditations_ma.md

 Paraphrase 4:
 > Death is a relief from sense impressions.
 From the pulling of the strings that move the appetites.
 From the discursive
 > movements of the thoughts and from service of the flesh.
 It is shameful for the soul to be first to give way in life.
 > When your body has not given way.
-Care that you are made into a Caeser that succumbs to this affliction.
+Care that you are not made into a Caeser that succumbs to this affliction.
 That you are not
 > dyed with this dye.

 ## (On distraction recovery)
 Paraphrase 5:
 > When circumstances drive you into some kind of disturbed state.
 Quickly return to yourself and do not continue out of tune
 > longer than the compulsion lasts.
-For you will have more mastery over the harmony by continually recurring to it.
+For you will have more mastery over the harmony by continually recurring to yourself.
 > .... not to be pulled about by desires like puppets on a string.

 ## (On sniffing out superficial falsehood/adulation)